 — Understanding page experience in Google Search results

-This means giving readers the best result for their search (the great content you are known for) is still the most important thing, but when keyword and ranking competition is fierce, page experience signals become increasingly weighty and it’s important to optimize your site for them.
+This means giving readers the best result for their search (the great content you are known for) is still the most important thing.
+Still, when keyword and ranking competition is fierce, page experience signals become increasingly weighty, and it’s important to optimize your site for them.

 What makes for a great user experience?